Dunk1977/BookTracker/WorkingProcess.md

     - git pull origin master
     - Work on files and folders
     - git add .
-    - git commit -m 'For #IssueNumber'
+    - git commit -m 'For #IssueNumber' (if its just an upgrade)
+    - git commit -m 'Closes #IssueNumber' (if it is closing the issue)
     - git push origin master
 5. If I have published on GitHub perform testing of the feature